alpert78/portfolioSite/README.md

 # portfolioSite
-A personal portfolio website that I put together
+A personal portfolio website that I put together.
+Enjoy!
+To be added...
+  .
+Responsive web design principles